sfigg/commercialization-public/customize/desktop/customize-cosa.md

         </Replace>
    ```

-2. Create a provisioning package that includes the answer file.
-For more information, see [To build a provisioning package](https://msdn.microsoft.com/en-us/library/windows/hardware/dn916115(v=vs.85).aspx#to_build_a_provisioning_package).
+4. Create a provisioning package that includes the modified answer file.
+For more information, see [To build a provisioning package](https://docs.microsoft.com/en-us/windows/configuration/provisioning-packages/provisioning-command-line#to_build_a_provisioning_package).

-3. Place your provisioning packages (PPKG) in the following location: %WINDIR%\Provisioning\COSA\OEM.
+5. Place your provisioning packages (PPKG) in the following location: %WINDIR%\Provisioning\COSA\OEM.

-4. Perform necessary tests for validation.
+6. Perform necessary tests for validation.

 > [!Note]
 > The TargetRef ID used by the Replace operator should be the profile GUID used by COSA.

 ## To remove an existing profile

-1. Create an answer file or edit an existing answer file that contains the profiles using the Replace operator.
+1. Navigate to the provisioning package (PPKG) that shipped with the operating system.
+It should be in the following location: %WINDIR%\Provisioning\COSA\OEM.

+2. Unzip the package and open the answer file.

+3. Edit the answer file to use the `Replace`operator.
+Delete any settings you wish to remove from the COSA database.
 Here is an example:

   ```
         <Replace Name="MobileCarrier2 (Removed)">